 Combating climate change and carbon-neutral food production are Atria’s key goals.
-By 2021, we will identify the carbon footprint of our products, and gain a deep insight into the source of our emissions and how to lower them.
+We strive to recognize climate the impacts of our products.
+Calculating our carbon footprint helps us gain an in-depth understanding of the origins of emissions and how to reduce them.

 * The calculation and reporting of the carbon footprint are based on the international calculation and reporting standard for business enterprises, the Greenhouse Gas Protocol.
 The emissions calculation covers the CO2 emissions of Atria’s industrial production processes in companies where Atria’s holding amounts to more than 50 per cent.